Adult Social Care in Torbay

 Independent Age has written a factsheet ‘Assessment and care services from your local council‘.
 It may help you have a greater understanding.

-The A Guide to Independent Living in Torbay booklet will inform you how we can help you and work with you to support yourself.
+A Guide to Independent Living in Torbay booklet will tell you how we can help you and work with you to support yourself.
 You are the best person to say what’s right for you.

 You may need a little bit of help